 Are there any benefits to melatonin, and are there known negative side-effects?

 Melatonin taken in recommended doses (which will be determined based on the reason for use) between one and two months in duration may have few reported negative side effects.
 Less is known about side effects from long-term use.
-Similar to a wide array of supplements available over the counter, manufacturers do not need Food and Drug Administration (FDA) approval before marketing dietary supplements like melatonin.
+Similar to a wide array of supplements available over the counter, manufacturers don’t need Food and Drug Administration (FDA) approval before marketing dietary supplements like melatonin.
 So, exercising caution and asking questions of a trusted health expert can really help consumers make more informed choices.
 Special caution is advised for those taking medications for:

-Hope this helps!Alice!
+Hope this helps!

 Originally published Sep 06, 1996

 Can’t find information on the site about your health concern or issue?